passbolt/passbolt_help/_pages/api/resources/resources-read-index.md

 ## Examples
 ### Filtered request

 It is possible to adjust the request response for example to
 *   include `creator`, `favorite`, `modifier`, `permission` and `tag`
 *   Sort DESC by resource modification datetime
 *   Filter by `is-favorite`, `is-shared-with-group`, `is-owned-by-me`, `is-shared-with-me` and `has-id`
-*   Using api-version v2

-Such request will look like this:
+Such a request will look like this:

 ```
-GET /resources.json?api-version=v2
+GET /resources.json?contain[creator]=1
-        &contain[creator]=1
         &contain[favorite]=1
         &contain[modifier]=1
         &contain[permission]=1